 The beginning Reading Skills Program menu has these three selections.

 Our Reading Fluency programs address fluency and decoding.
 We use the SRA Corrective Reading curriculum.
-You order those books directly from the publisher, and we send you booklets that contain excerpts from each story, with the words counted in advance.
+You can order those books directly from the publisher, or we can send you these books at our cost.
 We chose this curriculum over 20 years ago because of its rigorous pedagogy.
 Our charts reveal how smoothly the stories increase in complexity, with just a few new sound and spelling introduced in each passage.
 When you sign up, we give your student a reading placement test using the San Diego Quick Test Inventory.
 This allows us to assign him to appropriate Grade Level materials.
 Your menu is then set up, consisting of three fluencies:

 In the National Institutes’ search for effective “Scientific Research Based Interventions,” the SRA Corrective Reading program yielded the best results of all programs tested.
 Your school is likely not using this curriculum because its classroom approach requires rigorous training.
 It is more likely that they have chosen one of the other currently “approved” programs like Read Naturally, Wilson, Reading Recovery, or Read 360.
 Each of these programs has decoding and fluency activities which are part of the routines in each remedial class.
 However, to be effective, these components must be practiced not just in class, but a few times daily, every day – which is rarely possible.
 Paralel to youir school’s remedial activities, CyberSlate Reading Fluencies substitutes the SRA materials. which introduce the sounds and spellings in a developmentally organized way, so when your student completes the CyberSlate fluencies, he is being introduced to sounds and combinations in roughly the same order as most of the remedial programs, so this parallel introduction will rarely create obstacles because the items being learned are not synchronized.
 A far greater advantage will accrue because the student is getting vital extra practice, and the result of each session is plotted on the Celeration Chart so that in rare cases of incompatibility, an immediate adjustment can be made.